Cape Cornwall along the coast from Lands End, one of only two capes in the UK.

 Much of the headland that is Cape Cornwall is now cared for the Nation by the National Trust thanks to a gift in 1987 marking their centenary by the H J Heinz company.
 Even the golf course is actually on Trust owned land.

-Looking inland the imposing granite house on the horizon was built by Captain Francis Oats, born in St Just, working down a local mine at the age of 12, emigrated and later became the Chairman of the South African mining company De Beers.
+Looking inland the imposing granite house on the hill top was built by Captain Francis Oats, born in St Just, worked down a local mine at the age of 12, then emigrated and later became the Chairman of the South African mining company De Beers.
 In 1987 H J Heinz acquired the Cape and donated it to the National Trust.

 Climb to the summit of the Cape Cornwall headland- dominated by the brick chimney stack built in 1850 for the Mine of the same name.
 (The mine was later to become part of St Just United Mine.)
 A very evocative photograph dating from the 1860's shows two engine houses, and the count house, even a smiths shop and boiler house.
 All that remains today are the ornate stack and the count house.
 The mine was last worked in the late 19th century.
 The whole area has been extensively worked, adits open onto the shore, shafts are often unfenced, so take great care and keep to marked paths.

 The ruin in the field on the headland is St Helens Oratory, Grade II listed and dating from the first century AD.
 Notice the ancient granite cross on the gable?